Agony for Wall St. economists, investors as Fed meets

 By contrast Jan Hatzius at Goldman Sachs, expects a rate rise later this year, but says the Fed probably should wait even longer, pointing both to low inflation and recently rising borrowing costs in bond markets.

 Away from Wall Street, some U.S. executives sound far more relaxed about Thursday’s nail-biter.
-For Neal J. Keating, chief executive of Kaman Corp (KAMN.N) in Bloomfield, Connecticut, the best argument for hiking this week is just to get it out of the way.

-Reporting by Ann Saphir and Jonathan Spicer; Additional reporting by Jennifer Ablan and Tariro Mzezewa in New York; Editing by David Chance and Tomasz Janowski
+For Neal J. Keating, chief executive of Kaman Corp in Bloomfield, Connecticut, the best argument for hiking this week is just to get it out of the way.
+(Reporting by Ann Saphir and Jonathan Spicer; Additional reporting by Jennifer Ablan and Tariro Mzezewa in New York; Editing by David Chance and Tomasz Janowski)